autobsd/autoscheme/README.md

 # AutoScheme

-AutoScheme is a cross-platform R7RS compliant wrapper for the 's7' Scheme implementation.
+AutoScheme is a cross-platform R7RS compliant wrapper for the 's7' implementation of the Scheme programming language.
 It comprises a command-line application and a set of modules that provide the following:
-- a modular compiler (translates to C/C++)
+- an S2S compiler (Scheme to C/C++)
 - an interpreter
 - an interactive REPL
 - a command-line shell
 - extensions to the R7RS standard
-- multithreading
+- kernel level multithreading